Lusindiso/Pig-Game/README.md

 # Pig Game
 >Pig is a simple dice game first described in print by John Scarne in 1945.[1]
-As with many games of folk origin, Pig is played with many rule variations
+As with many games of folk origin, Pig is played with many rule variations.
+This project is built with react, and uses class components to manage state.

 ### Game Preview